stackia/DNSAgent/README.md

 [2001:4860:4860::8888]:2064 // IPv6 address with a custom port 9029
 ```

-You can press R to reload all configurations without restart this program.
+You can press `Ctrl + R` to reload all configurations without restart this program.